Humphrey-jnr/Skaehub-Developer-Program-Bootcamp/MAIN PROJECT/README.md

 WhatsApp message with their final score.

 ### API'S used
-Twilio messaging API-For sending SMS messages to players
+Twilio messaging API-For sending SMS messages to users

 ### Tests
 To run the Tests please install pytest